h-huynh/h-huynh.github.io/README.md

 ## About me

-Currently studying computer science a the University of Minnesota Twin Cities location.
+Currently studying computer science at the University of Minnesota Twin Cities location.

 ### Projects